Ian-Fogelman/Ian-blog/_posts/2020-09-14-Managing-Conda-Environments.markdown

 <br>
 <br>
 You should see a 3.6.XX version of Python returned.
-If you see the same version as your base enviornment try the Python[conda env:Python_36].
+If you see the same version as your base environment try the Python[conda env:Python_36].
 <br>
 <br>
 Now create another Notebook under Python3 and run the same command.